 Test helpers

-import { mountWidgetFixture, cycleWidgetFixture, triggerFixture,} from "mountly/test";mountly/test is a tiny test-only surface for the widget contract.
-It is useful when you are writing adapter tests or verifying a custom widget module without going through the full on-demand feature lifecycle.
+import { mountWidgetFixture, cycleWidgetFixture, triggerFixture } from "mountly/test";mountly/test is a small test-only surface for the widget contract.
+Reach for it when you write adapter tests or verify a custom widget module without running the full on-demand feature lifecycle.

 mountWidgetFixture(widget, props?, container?)